Ankhi12/NodeJS-and-APIs/Queryreadme.md

 **findOne({id: id}) vs findById(id) vs find({id:id})**

-- finOne({id: id}) returns the first occurance of when the condition is satisfied.
+- finOne({id: id}) returns the first occurance of a record when the condition is satisfied.
 Otherwise finOne() returns null.

 - findById(id) - Is used when you surely know the id, and want to check related data under that id.
 If somehow the id does not exists in the database, it returns null.